Mans1611/Image-Processing-Project-/Readme.md

     -
     - add the width and height respectivley to the link, and both must be a numbers.

+# **Process Steps**
+> ### when the server recived Request it passes through two middelwares:
+> ## 1. validateQuary :  it checks if the quary is validated or not like if it empty or not.
+> ## 2. checkImage : it checks if the image is in the cache already or not if it dose it will send the file in the cache else it will generate one through next middleware.

 # Final
 The new processed photo will be add to the thumbnails folder  .